If you’re a worker, you might be eligible for compensation for the cost of damage done to artificial aids and clothing in a work-related incident.

 - the service costs of qualified people (eg consultations, prescriptions and examinations) in repairing or replacing the artificial aid

 The maximum amount payable for damage to clothing is $600.
-This amount may be increased by a direction from the Workers Compensation Commission.
+This amount may be increased by a direction from the WCC, or by us if no proceedings are before the WCC, on application made by a worker.

 Sometimes there can be disputes about compensation.
 If there’s a dispute, there’s help available.